 FC – Flight Controller

 I personally love the simplicity of “AIO” flight controllers, and I am using these on all my new builds.
-“AIO” (All in one) basically means combining FC, PDB and BEC into one single board, that minimizes the amount of wiring and soldering in our builds.
+“AIO” (All in one) basically means combining the FC and PDB into one single board, which minimizes the amount of wiring and soldering required in our builds.

-I have chosen the Omnibus F4 AIO FC because it’s cheap, and it’s an F4 board which allows you to run all the latest features in Betaflight and has enough processing power for fast looptime at the same time.
+The Omnibus F4 AIO FC is one of the cheapest AIO options, and it’s an F4 board which allows you to run all the latest features in Betaflight and has enough processing power for fast looptime at the same time.
 I also like the pin layout which makes wiring easier.

 One negative about this flight controller is the insufficient power filtering.
 But the easy fix is to add a low ESR capacitor at the power input, which I will show you in the build log.

 An even cheaper and easier option is to use the Racerstar Tattoo F4S flight controller, on top of the FC and PDB it also has ESC’s integrated, which saves you from buying them and soldering them separately.
 Here is my review of the Racerstar Tattoo F4S.